Posted: 8/30/18 | August 30th, 2018

-Years ago, when I tried to slow down and travel less, I wrote a post on my new “non-nomadic” life.
+Years ago, when I made my first attempt to slow down and travel less, I wrote a post on my new “non-nomadic” life.

 It didn’t stick — and I was quickly back on the road.